adityanmishrax86/APIAutomate/README.md

 # REST Assured Test Automation Framework

+## A Project built in a hackathon to extract bugs from an API
+### Got 2nd place in the hackathon
+### More can be read  [here](https://www.raptors.dev/project/bug-hunters----qa-hackathon-for-all-tech-enthusiasts)

 ## Overview
 This framework provides a robust solution for API testing using REST Assured and Allure Reports.